-The Division exercising the widest jurisdiction is called the "Circuit Court Division".
-It is constituted by a "Supreme Court judge exercising the jurisdiction of a Circuit Court" (s.
-4 (c)); it is a superior Court of Record (s.
-3 (2)), and its jurisdiction is the same as that of a Circuit Court established under the Judicature F (Supreme Court) Law, except that the geographical limits of its jurisdiction in respect of "firearm offences" extend to all parishes of Jamaica (s.
-5 (3)).
-The Chief Justice may designate any Circuit Court to be a Circuit Court Division of the Gun Court (s.
-17 (1)) and may assign any Supreme Court judge to sit as the judge of a Circuit Court Division (s.
-10 (1)).
-Nothing in the Act, however, is to be construed as divesting of any jurisdiction a Circuit Court not designated as a G Circuit Court Division of the Gun Court (s.
-21 (1)).
+The division exercising the widest jurisdiction is called the 'Circuit Court Division'.
+It is constituted by a 'Supreme Court judge exercising the jurisdiction of a Circuit Court' (s 4(c)); it is a superior court of record (s 3(2)), and its jurisdiction is the same as that of a circuit court established under the Judicature (Supreme Court) Law, except that the geographical limits of its jurisdiction in respect of a 'firearm offence' extend to all parishes of Jamaica (s 5(3)).
+The Chief Justice may designate any circuit court to be a Circuit Court Division of the Gun Court (s 17(1)) and may assign any Supreme Court judge to sit as the judge of a Circuit Court Division (s 10(1)).
+Nothing in the Act, however, is to be construed as divesting of any jurisdiction a circuit court not designated as a Circuit Court Division of the Gun Court (s 21(1)).

-A "firearm offence" is defined as meaning:
+A 'firearm offence' is defined by s 2 of the 1974 Act as meaning--

-"(a) any offence contrary to s.
-20 of the Firearms Act 1967;

-(b) any other offence whatsoever involving a firearm and in which the offender's possession of the firearm is contrary to s.
-20 of the Firearms H Act 1967."
+'(a) any offence contrary to section 20 of the Firearms Act, 1967; (b) any other offence whatsoever involving a firearm and in which the offender's possession of the firearm is contrary to section 20 of the Firearms Act, 1967.'

-Section 20 of the Firearms Act 1967 deals with the unauthorised possession of firearms or ammunition and creates offences all of which are triable summarily before a resident magistrate or on indictment by a Circuit Court.
+Section 20 of the Firearms Act 1967 deals with the unauthorised possession of firearms or ammunition and creates offences all of which are triable summarily before a resident magistrate or on indictment by a circuit court.

-In substance, therefore, all that is done by those provisions of the Act to which reference has been made is to enlarge the previously existing criminal jurisdiction of a Supreme Court judge holding a Circuit Court so as to confer upon him jurisdiction to try "firearm offences" committed outside the parish for which the Circuit Court is held, if that Circuit Court has been given the designation of a "Circuit Court Division" of the Gun Court.
-In their Lordships' view there is nothing in the Constitution of Jamaica that prohibits the Parliament from extending the geographical limits of the criminal jurisdiction exercisable by a properly A appointed Supreme Court judge in the exercise of the jurisdiction of a Circuit Court under the Judicature (Supreme Court) Law, whatever label may be attached by Parliament to the Supreme Court judge when exercising the extended jurisdiction.
+In substance, therefore, all that is done by those provisions of the Act to which reference has been made is to enlarge the previously existing criminal jurisdiction of a Supreme Court judge holding a circuit court so as to confer on him jurisdiction to try 'firearm offences' committed outside the parish for which the circuit court is held, if that circuit court has been given the designation of a 'Circuit Court Division' of the Gun Court.
+In their Lordships' view there is nothing in the Constitution of Jamaica that prohibits Parliament from extending the geographical limits of the criminal jurisdiction exercisable by a properly appointed Supreme Court judge in the exercise of the jurisdiction of a circuit court under the Judicature (Supreme Court) Law, whatever label may be attached by Parliament to the Supreme Court judge when exercising the extended jurisdiction.